SVF-tools/SVF-Python/README.md

 ```
 ```
+For mac arm64 system need to use

+brew install llvm@14

+install the correct llvm for the arm64 then open the terminal and input

+cd /opt/homebrew/Cellar

-For mac arm64 system need to use brew install llvm@14 install the correct llvm for the arm64 open the terminal and input cd /opt/homebrew/Cellar then copy the file llvm@14 and paste it into node_modules and change the file name to llvm-14.0.0.obj
+then copy the file llvm@14 and paste it into node_modules and replace the original llvm-14.0.0.obj
 ```

 ## 4. Setup SVF environment and create python lib